linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full.md

 **Part 1 Balance of payments theory and policy**

-1 Te foreign exchange market 11
+1 The foreign exchange market 11

-2 Te balance of payments 37
+2 The balance of payments 37

 3 Elasticity and absorption approaches to the balance of payments 63

 4 Macroeconomic policy in an open economy 77

-5 Te monetary approach to the balance of payments 103
+5 The monetary approach to the balance of payments 103

 **Part 2 Exchange rate determination: theory, evidence and policy**

-6 127

-Purchasing power parity theory and floating exchange rate experience
+6 Purchasing power parity theory and floating exchange rate experience 127

 7 Modern models of exchange rate determination 149

-8 Te portfolio balance model 177
+8 The portfolio balance model 177

 9 Empirical evidence on exchange rates 199

-10 229

-Fixed, floating and managed exchange rates
+10 Fixed, floating and managed exchange rates 229

-**Part 3 Te post-war international monetary system**
+**Part 3 The post-war international monetary system**

-11 Te international monetary system 251
+11 The international monetary system 251

-12 Te Eurocurrency and Eurobond markets 295
+12 The Eurocurrency and Eurobond markets 295

 13 Currency derivatives: futures, options and swaps 311